yindia/inspektor-gadget/gadgets/trace_http/README.md

 ## Description

-This gadget traces HTTP/HTTPS traffic by hooking into the TCP send and receive functions.
-It can capture:
+This gadget traces TCP connections on common HTTP/HTTPS ports by hooking into the TCP send and receive functions.
+It tracks:

-- HTTP methods (GET, POST, PUT, DELETE, etc.)
-- Request paths and query parameters
-- Host headers
-- Response status codes
+- Source and destination IP addresses and ports
+- Process information (PID, command, user)
-- Request/response latency
+- Connection timing and latency
-- User-Agent headers
-- Content length
+- Protocol detection based on port (HTTP vs HTTPS)

 The gadget automatically detects whether traffic is HTTP or HTTPS based on the destination port (443/8443 for HTTPS).

+Note: This is a simplified implementation that doesn't inspect packet contents.
+For deep HTTP inspection, consider using TC (Traffic Control) or socket filter based approaches.

 ## Parameters